InfuseAI/primehub-site/docs/ph-notebook-extension.md

 For example,

-The code snippet works in a Job but not in a Notebook Job, because the working director is at `/home/jovyan` and it put data relatively into `/home/jovyan/artifacts` which is a **correct path**.
+The code snippet works in a Job but not in a Notebook Job, because the working directory is at `/home/jovyan` and it put data relatively into `/home/jovyan/artifacts` which is a **correct path**.

 ```
 mkdir -p artifacts/